 The angle of the sun above the horizon and at which the rays of the sun hit the earth’s surface determines sun intensity and sun angle.
 Sun rays that hit the earth’s surface from directly overhead, at a 90-degree angle measured from the horizon, are the most intense and provide the most light.
 The ideal sun angle for agricultural aerial imagery is anything higher than 40 degrees.
-Image quality degrades with sun angles lower than 40 degrees.
+Image quality can degrades with sun angles lower than 40 degrees but it depends on the systems used.
 Near-infrared light, which is essential for capturing agricultural image data, is affected by low sun angle light more than visible light (RGB).
 Therefore Vigor or NDVI data quality degrades exponentially as sun angle decreases.

 Most locations on the planet receive less than 90-degree of sun angle in a day.
 Typically, the sun angle is highest along the equator.
 Sun angle decreases as you move away from the equator and closer to the poles.
 This generally means that southern locations in the northern hemisphere have better aerial image capture conditions than northern locations, and vice versa for the southern hemisphere.